rixx/cutebit-content/content/patterns/master-slave.md

 The most popular usa of 'Master/Slave' is in the field of databases.
 Here descibes a scenario where the slave database(s) replicate everything the master database does, often by reading and replicating all `INSERT`, `DELETE` and `UPDATE` calls in the master database's binlog.

 It follows that the master database can recieve both read and write requests while the slave database can only work with read requests.
-It also should be noted that since the slave replicates both `UPDATE` and `DELETE` commands, a slave database is **not** suffivient as a backup.
+It also should be noted that since the slave replicates both `UPDATE` and `DELETE` commands, a slave database is **not** sufficient as a backup.

 ## Master/Slave: Divide and Conquer